kilgariff/pipelines/README.md

 Works well in conjunction with GNU Make.

 # How it works
-A `Pipefile` is created in the working directory of a project.
+The user creates a `Pipefile` in the top-level directory of a project.
 It defines a series of pipelines in the YAML format:

 ```
 pipelines: